Zero-irp/ViewProj-Blog/index.md

 # Reversing The Construction Of The View-Projection Matrix (Game Engine Reversing)

 Welcome to my write-up series on reverse engineering the Rendering pipeline of an AAA game.
+Feel free to reach out to at: Discord: zer0_1rp Reddit: u/zer0_1rp UC: z1rp
 ## Parts

 - [Part 1: Introduction]({{ site.baseurl }}/part-1-intro)